-Losing a spouse is tough enough without the financial implications that come with arranging a funeral, paying medical bills and potentially having to deal with a solicitor.
+Losing a spouse is tough enough without the financial implications that come with arranging a funeral, paying medical bills and potentially having to enlist the help of a solicitor.
 With the average funeral in the UK costing over £4,000*, it’s easy to see how families or spouses can run into financial difficulties, especially if the death was unexpected.
 Even if money can be found for the funeral, the long-term effects of bereavement can take a much more damaging toll on the life quality of the people left behind.

 Many partnerships and marriages in the UK involve one person potentially earning more than the other or providing the entirety of household income.
 If the main earner were to die, then the sudden loss of income could potentially be devastating to those left behind.

 If you find yourself in this situation, then the bereavement payments available from the government could potentially help.
 You may have many questions during this time, such as 'what is the bereavement allowance?' and 'what happens if I'm not entitled to it?'.
 We've answered these questions and more below.

 To help mitigate the loss of a household earner and to go some way to supporting family members left behind, the government provides benefits that are designed to help those who need it.
 Bereavement Allowance means you may be able to claim money from the government if a loved one has passed away, depending on your circumstances and your relationship to them.

 Previously known as the Widow’s Pension, Bereavement Support Allowance is just one of the options available to those who have lost their husband, wife or civil partner and qualifies based on their personal circumstances.
 You may be eligible to receive the Bereavement Allowance if:

 - The person passed away before 6th April 2017

 - You were 45 years or older at the time of their death